goat-community/goat-docs/docs/toolbox/data_management/spatial_join.md

 ## 1. Explanation

-General explanation of the indicator (in easy words, reuse texts from tutorials)
+General explanation of the function (in easy words)

-## 2. Which planning questions can be answered?
+## 2. Which tasks can be fulfilled?

-For what can this indicator be used? (planning question list from tutorials)
+For what can this function be used?

-Among others, xxx can be used to answer the following planning questions:
+Among others, xxx can be used to accomplish the following tasks:

-## 3. How to use the indicator?
+## 3. How to use the function?

-How to use the indicator? (from tutorials) / Sample calculation(s) Show as many samples as necessary to explain a feature
+How to use the function?
+Show as many samples as necessary to explain a feature

 ### Video Tutorial